itsalwk/itsalwk/README.md

 --->
 # Hello, I'm Alwin Kunjumon! 👋

-## Certified Ethical Hacker | Vlogger
+## Aspiring Software Developer | Vlogger

-Welcome to my GitHub profile.
-I am on a dedicated journey as a **Certified Ethical Hacker (CEH)**, committed to enhancing security and protecting systems from vulnerabilities.
-When I’m not immersed in code, I enjoy **making monthly vlogs** about my life.
+Welcome to my GitHub profile!
+I am an **Aspiring Software Developer** with a passion for creating secure and efficient software solutions.
+My journey in technology is driven by a commitment to enhancing security and protecting systems from vulnerabilities.
+When I’m not immersed in code, I enjoy **making monthly vlogs** about my life and experiences.

 ---

 ### 🚀 Areas of Expertise:
-- **Ethical Hacking & Cybersecurity**: Utilizing my CEH certification to identify and mitigate security risks, ensuring the integrity of systems.
+- **Cybersecurity**: Actively learning to identify and mitigate security risks, ensuring the integrity and confidentiality of systems.
-- **Web & Software Development**: Developing clean, efficient code across the full stack, ensuring seamless user experiences.
+- **Web & Software Development**: Proficient in developing clean, efficient code across the full stack, focused on delivering seamless user experiences.
-- **Continuous Learning & Collaboration**: Committed to personal growth and knowledge sharing within the tech community.
+- **Continuous Learning & Collaboration**: Dedicated to personal growth and knowledge sharing within the tech community, always eager to learn from others.

 ---